Last updated on June 18th, 2018 at 01:09 am

 There is also a town beach, on the right side, quite a long one actually, with few organised spots connected to the cafes and/or restaurants.

 This side of Crete can be quite hot in summer which explains the landscape around the town.
 Isolated as in a desert.
-I suggest to grab a scooter to explore the surrounding, really interesting.
+I suggest grabbing a scooter to explore the surrounding, really interesting.

 Consider a day trip to Vai Beach with the amazing blue water, green palms and brownish sand.
 Great contrast of colours.